 - Short-term tests offer a quick and cheap way to test for radon.
 Short-term tests take from two to 90 days (depending on the device used).
-Once the test kit is submitted to the laboratory, lab results usually take two to four weeks to be received.
+Once the test kit is submitted to the laboratory, lab results may take two to four weeks.
 Keep in mind that test results can only measure the radon levels in your home during the test period.

 - Long-term tests stay in place for more than 90 days.
 The results from a long-term test give a better picture of your family's actual radon exposure.

 Step 1 - Conduct a short-term radon test.
 If the result is 4 pCi/L or higher, conduct a follow-up test.